The EU Common Agricultural Policy

 Jul 2025 - Multiannual Financial Framework

-By July 1, 2025, the Commission must propose a text on the MFF, the EU's long-term budget through which programs and actions are financed.
+On July 16, 2025, the Commission must propose a text on the MFF, the EU's long-term budget through which programs and actions are financed.

 Jul 2025